 Etihad Airways has bought 49% from Jat Airways (Air Serbia)

-Etihad Airways, the national company of the United Arab Emirates (UAE), has bought 49% from Jat Airways.
-The acquisition is subject to terms and conditions: Etihad Airways will acquire 49% from Jat Airways; Jat Airways will reboot in Air Serbia; Etihad Airways and the government of Serbia will make a capital infusion of 40 millions of dollars each; Other 60 millions of dollars will come from loans; Air Serbia will launch flights to Abu Dhabi from October 2013.
+Etihad Airways, the national company of the United Arab Emirates (UAE), bought 49% of Jat Airways.
+The purchase is subject to certain terms and conditions: Etihad Airways will acquire 49% of Jat Airways; Jat Airways will rebrand into Air Serbia; Etihad Airways and the Serbian government will infuse capital of $ 40 million each; Another $ 60 million will come from loans; Aer Serbia will launch flights to Abu Dhabi in October 2013.

 As a result of the transaction, Jat Airways will reboot in Air Serbia.
 The strategic partnership includes the acquisition of new aircraft for Serbia's new airline, but also a new operational network.
 In addition to flights to Abu Dhabi, Air Serbia will open routes to Banja Luka, Beirut, Bucharest, Budapest, Cairo, Kiev, Ljubljana, Prague, Sofia, Varna and Warsaw.